SvenGroot/Ookii.CommandLine/docs/Subcommands.md

 ## Defining subcommands

-A subcommand class is essentially no different than a [regular arguments class](DefiningArguments.md).
+A subcommand class is essentially the same as a [regular arguments class](DefiningArguments.md).
-Arguments can be defined using its constructor parameters, properties and method, exactly as was shown before.
+Arguments can be defined using its constructor parameters, properties, and methods, exactly as was shown before.

-Subcommand classes have a few differences from regular arguments classes:
+Subcommand classes have the following differences from regular arguments classes:

 1. They must implement the [`ICommand`][] interface.
 2. They must use the [`CommandAttribute`][] attribute.